ibm-cloud-docs/databases-for-mongodb-gen2/howto-provisioning.md

     To use a key for your backups, you must first [enable the service-to-service delegation](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=api#key-byok).
     {: note}

-- `members_disk_allocation_mb` - Total amount of disk to be shared between the database members within the database.
-For example, if the value is "30720", and there are three members, then the deployment gets 30 GB of disk total, giving 10 GB of disk per member.
-If omitted, the default value for the database type is used.
-This parameter only applies to `multitenant'.

 ## Provisioning with Terraform
 {: #provisioning-terraform}